 - Directions: Lincoln Center Plaza, New York

-When visiting New York, you have to walk along 5th avenue to do some window shopping and go into the flagship stores of Saks Fifth Avenue, Bloomingdales and Macey’s.
+When visiting New York, you have to make sure to walk along 5th avenue to do some window shopping and go into the world-renowned stores of Saks Fifth Avenue, Bloomingdales, and Macey’s.
 And don’t forget Tiffany’s.

 We used the New York Pass to see all the top New York City Attractions.
 A three-day pass cost $199 USD.
-It pretty much gives you access to all of the top things to do in New York City, including tours.
+It pretty much gives you access to all of the top things to do in New York, including tours.